Section 07: Probability & Statistics

 State Bayes’ Theorem.

-If PPV is low but NPV is high, what does this tell us about the test?
+If the Positive Predictive Value is low but the Negative Predictive Value is high, what does this tell us about the test?

 Bring Bayes questions and screening interpretation issues.